-Information about community and corporate education courses may be secured from the Center for Workforce Education at (205) 856-7710.
+Information on programs and training can be secured at www.jeffersonstate.edu/fasttrack or (205) 856-7710.

 Credit for Non-Traditional and Prior Learning Assessment (PLA) Credit

 Prior Learning Assessment (PLA) is a means for a student to receive college level credit for learning that took place in a non-traditional learning environment, such as on-the-job training, military training, professional development seminars, volunteerism, and experience in-field.
 PLA relies heavily on aligning learning gained through experience with outcomes found in traditional courses of higher education.